thaonguyen2005-work/Human-Resource-Management-Analysis/README.md

 # Human Resource Management Report - Power BI

 ## About
-The Human Resource Management Report was one of the personal projects I worked on during my summer internship at KPIM.
-For this project, I utilized Excel, Power Query, and Power Pivot to extract, clean, and filter data from the database, ensuring the creation of accurate data that provided valuable insights for assessing Human Resource Management.
+In this project, I utilized Excel, Power Query, and Power Pivot to extract, clean, and filter data from the database, ensuring the creation of accurate data that provided valuable insights for assessing Human Resource Management in KPIM Companies.

 In the report, I used Power BI and wrote advanced DAX formulas to track key metrics such as the current number of employees, new hires, promotions, resignations, and the company's turnover rate.
 Additionally,